 - Make templates for a series of 5 point stars in various sizes.

 - Use the templates to cut out stars from the textured wallpaper.

 - Stitch two wallpaper stars wrong sides together.

 - Use fabric scraps to make some thick fabric twine.

 - Glue the twine to the back of the stars and hang using a drawing pin.

-If you love decorating your home with stars then check out these other star posts.
+If you love decorating your home with stars, then check out these other Christmas star ideas.